evanmcneely/enlighten.nvim/README.md

       timeout = 60,
     },
     settings = {
+      context = 500 -- lines above and below the selected text passed to the model as context -- Can be "diff" or "change" or "off":
+        -- - "diff" will show added and removed lines with DiffAdd and DiffRemove highlights -- - "change" when a hunk has both added and removed lines, this will show only generated content with DiffText highlights
+        -- - "off" will not add highlights around generated content diff_mode = "diff"
       edit = {
         width = 80, -- prompt window width
         height = 5, -- prompt window height
-        showTitle = true, -- show the title in the prompt window showHelp = true, -- show the help footer in the prompt window context = 500 -- lines above and below the selected text passed to the model as context border = "═" -- top/bottom border character of prompt window -- Experimental: Can be "diff" or "change"
+        showTitle = true, -- show the title in the prompt window showHelp = true, -- show the help footer in the prompt window border = "═" -- top/bottom border character of prompt window },
-        -- - "diff" will show added and removed lines with DiffAdd and DiffRemove highlights -- - "change" when a hunk has both added and removed lines, this will show only added lines with DiffText highlights for a  (sometimes all added and removed lines is overwhelming) diff_mode = "diff"
-      },
       chat = {
         width = 80, -- chat window width